Informatika-Universitas-Cordova/.github/profile/README.md

 question: discussions containing questions
 idea: discussions containing ideas and suggestions
 announcement: discussions containing announcements
-You can find a full list of tags in our tag documentation.
+>You can find a full list of tags in our tag documentation.

 We hope that you find your experience with `Informatika Universitas Cordova` to be valuable and enjoyable.
 If you have any questions or need assistance, please don't hesitate to reach out to our team.

 Thank you for joining us!
+---
+Regards,

-Workflow Founder of Informatika Universitas Cordova, ``Budi Hartono, S.T``
+Workflow Founder of Informatika Universitas Cordova ``Budi Hartono, S.T``